FY 2022 SNAP Process and Technology Improvement Grants

-This grant competition supports efforts by state agencies and their community-based and faith-based partners to develop and implement projects that focus on improving the quality and efficiency of SNAP operations and processes.
-The FY 2021 RFA is available on Grants.gov.
-A two-page infographic on the history of the grant competition from 2013 to 2019 can be found here.
+The Process and Technology Improvement Grant (PTIG) program supports efforts by state agencies and their community-based and faith-based partners to develop and implement projects that used technology to improve the quality and efficiency of SNAP operations and process.
+The FY 2022 Request for Applications (RFA) is available on Grants.gov.

 Who May Apply